 It was simply the best (though initially far from easiest) decision I have ever had to make, and once the drugs fully kicked in after a couple of weeks I knew as well as felt it was the right thing for me to do, though obviously there was a case of my thoughts and reactions being affected by the changes in my body chemistry, but some people can’t handle even those initial effects.
 Although I knew many trannies in the support group who were ‘half-way’, all but a few were only so due to lack of finances or stable home environments, whilst those who had no intention of ever having SRS (sex-reassignment surgery, completely separate from transitioning which is when people change from living as one gender to do so as the other, regardless of any intended surgery) were happy in their chosen lifestyle.
 This was something I admit I could never understand, but that didn’t make them any less trans as such surgery is a very personal choice and determined by a variety of circumstances, not all of them financial or indeed sexual, with the former concern being why some turned to prostitution (though they may also have had drugs habits to fund as well as obtaining hormones via underhand means, having been deemed unsuitable for treatment by psychiatrists and so resorted to self-medicating even though acting outside of the system could never lead to a recommendation for surgery with anyone reputable).

 Something I asked myself a lot at the time was: Am I a real tranny?
 The sudden onset of body dysmorphia was absolutely genuine, very disorientating, and increasingly worrying; there was no history of anything remotely like it, I had never even once wanted to cross-dress either for aesthetic or sexual or psychological (comfort) needs, and there were no obvious external triggers.
 Nor did I ever suffer from anything that was actually gender dysphoria, so technically the answer is “no”.
 Did some deep-seated problem then emerge, or did I want to become a woman and somehow reinvent myself, with being trans the nearest I could get?
-I had no idea of the underlying truth then (if there was or can be such a thing), or even now, 25 years later.
+I had no idea of the underlying truth then (if there was or can be such a thing), or even now, over 25 years later.
 Given that I have gone through the main operations and have presented, lived, and worked as female, and am treated as such, and the fact I have never for a microsecond ever regretted or doubted my decision, I still don’t know if what I felt then was the result of some kind of self-induced need for change (but if so, what was its cause?), and as it began over a year before my mother’s health problems it cannot be attributed to that, so I wasn’t trying to replace her by becoming her.

 Ultimately it doesn’t matter to me as I am very happy in my new life, though not in some weird narcissistic manner in which I’m thinking “Oh, look at clever me and what I did,” as I have seen a few behave even during their transition as if they were merely trying on cosmetics for the first time, and in some extreme cases it became a case of self-fetishisation.
 I thoroughly enjoy myself and cannot imagine how I would have lived (if at all) had I not gone though with the procedures, and being trans is after all only a small part of who and what I am, as I consider myself first and foremost a designer and photographer, reader and writer, computer user and DIYer.
 I will never deny it’s a part of me (it is a fact, after all), but to use it as the defining characteristic of my entire identity and existence is beyond stupid.